-Position yourself in the middle of your lane to allow for any wind gusts and give yourself as much space as you can.
+- position yourself in the middle of your lane to allow for any unexpectedly strong gusts of wind

-Keep as much space around you and remember that on wet or icy roads you need longer to stop too.
-Increasing the distance between you and the vehicle in front brings another advantage too – less spray from its wheels, helping your visibility.
+Remember, on wet and icy roads you’ll need longer to slow and stop your motorcycle.
+What’s more, reducing the distance between the vehicle in front will mean less spray from its wheels.